tehrengruber/gtc/cpputil/unstructured/README.md

 - `connectivity::skip_value(Connectivity)` returns the element signaling a non-existent value in a regular neighbor table (e.g. of type `int` or `integral_constant`)
 - `connectivity::neighbor_table(Connectivity)` returns a two dimensional SID with dimensions _LocationType_ and `neighbor` (TODO better name).
 Note that the neighbor table SID can be a special SID providing strided access ("on-the-fly neighbor table").

+### _RegularIterationSpace_

+is a pair of convertible-to-ints, e.g. `int` or `integral_constant<int, N>`, representing the lower and upper bounds of the index space.

-### _IterationSpace_
+### _SpecialIterationSpace_

-is a 1 dimensional SID containing the indices to iterate over.
+is expected to be a 1 dimensional SID containing the indices to iterate over.

-For the unstructured iteration spaces, at least 2 SID implementations are useful for the following patterns
+2 SID implementations are useful for the following patterns
-- regular iteration space, a range of consecutive indices: this would be implemented by a special SID containing start and endpoint (const ints) and the current position (int).
+- for a range of consecutive indices: this would be implemented by a special SID containing start and endpoint (const ints) and the current position (int).
 - set of non-consecutive indices: implemented as a normal array of indices.

+### _VerticalIterationSpace_

+is a tuple of convertible-to-ints defining sizes of intervals (or maybe splitter positions?).

 ### _Computation_ has